flyer8/docker-ci/README.md

 - Usage Sonotype Nexus as private/proxy Docker regeistry and Maven repository.
 - Samples of Groovy pipelies for deploying Docker containers and Java Maven projects.
+- Nginx as reverse proxy server with SSL.